alt-code/FrustrationExperiment/Survey.md

 ===========
 #Frustration of Software Developers
-We are researches conducting a survey on frustration of software developers.
+We are researchers conducting a survey on frustration of software developers.

 We previously studied other factors of software developers (e.g., [Programmer, Interrupted](http://blog.ninlabs.com/2013/01/programmer-interrupted/)).
 Your answers will help researchers gather data about frustration and investigate possible detection and alleviation mechanisms.